 Nonviolent Conflict and Revolution (84-322/622), Carnegie Mellon University (offered five times)

 How can everyday people promote justice, equality, and democracy?
 Throughout history, many have looked to armed struggle and violence.
 But over the course of the last century, nonviolent “people power” movements -- from Gandhi’s salt march to the Arab Spring to Black Lives Matter -- have been forces for social and political change.
 What are the causes, strategies, tactics, dynamics, and consequences of nonviolent conflict, and how do these differ from violent or armed conflict?
 When and how do unarmed “people power” campaigns topple repressive authoritarian regimes?
 This course addresses these questions and in the process engages contending theories of power, revolution, and insurgency.
 The course introduces students to key concepts, theories, strategies, and historical patterns of nonviolent conflict.
 The class probes the success and failure of nonviolence by analyzing landmark unarmed revolutions.

 The Future of Democracy (84-324/624), Carnegie Mellon University (offered three times)

 After the Cold War, Francis Fukuyama famously argued that humanity had reached the “end of history” insofar as liberal democracy had become the last viable form of government.
 Yet today, illiberal democracies and dictatorships persist, the world has witnessed the return of authoritarian great powers led by China and Russia, and populist movements challenge liberal democracies around the world.
 What is the future of democracy around the world, and how can we know?
 This course surveys the causes of historical rise (and fall) of democracy, the methods and pitfalls of democracy promotion, and a variety of challenges to democracy -- such as nationalism, polarization, and misinformation.
-By the end, students write an intelligence memo on democratic prospects in a specific country and to give an oral presentation on the future of democracy in a particular region or country.
+By the end, students will be expected to write an intelligence memo on the prospects for political instability in a specific country and to give an oral presentation on the future of democracy in a particular region or country.